-Find out more about the members of TAC A by reading their biographies.
+Find out more about the committee members by reading their biographies.

 Dr Ian Bernstein

 Dr Ian Bernstein trained first as a GP in 1992, became a GP Trainer in 2002 and sirector of medical education at CLCH Trust in 2020.
 Ian trained at the London College of Osteopathic Medicine in 1993 and completed his MSc in Osteopathy and Musculoskeletal medicine at University College London in 1999.

 Ian was the clinical director for musculoskeletal health improvement at NHS England, London Region and co-chaired the musculoskeletal work and health subgroup until June 2023.

 Ian is currently a clinical advisor to NHS North West London ICB.
 Ian’s clinical role is as a musculoskeletal physician employed by Connect Health Ltd in the Herts Valleys NHS Integrated Musculoskeletal Service, working in the community pain service.